wp-plugins/easy-featured-images/readme.txt

 2. WooCommerce Support

 == Changelog ==

+= 1.2.0 (2014-05-05) =
+* Added the efi/settings filter which allows plugins/themes to overwrite basic settings.
+For now this is just the usage of the medium size image popout.
+* Recoded the plugin in an OOP fashion

 = 1.1.5 (2015-04-30) =
 * Fixed a bug that may have prevented images working for some custom post types